Abobotulinumtoxina (Intramuscular route)

 Your doctor will only use abobotulinumtoxinA (Dysport®) to treat your condition.
 Other botulinum toxin products may not work the same way and require a different dose.
 Tell your doctor if you have received botulinum toxin for any reason in the last 4 months.

 Precautions While Using This Medicine:

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-Serious muscle reactions have been reported within hours to weeks after receiving this medicine.
-If you start to have muscle weakness or trouble with swallowing, talking, or breathing, call your doctor right away.
-In some situations, these problems could be life-threatening and may require treatment in a hospital or clinic.
+Serious muscle reactions have occurred within hours to weeks after receiving this medicine.
+If you start to have muscle weakness, loss of bladder control, or trouble with swallowing, talking, or breathing, call your doctor right away.
+In some patients, these problems could be life-threatening and may require immediate treatment in a hospital or clinic.